 Virtually none of the student characteristics of concern under ESSA can be reported at the school level.
 In fact, we are not able to report data for the vast majority of our schools in any disaggregated field (highest is male/female and then students qualifying for free and reduced lunch (FRL)).
 As a state, we can see that the persistent achievement gaps reported nationally occur in Vermont as well.
 However, unlike larger schools in other parts of the nation, the small size of our school units prohibits the release of data to hold schools accountable for results.

 Likewise, we are troubled by producing accountability determinations on a number deemed too small to be reliable.
-As a result, Vermont has set the “minimum-N” to 25 unique students, identified over three consecutive years, for accountability purposes.
-This would likely mean that schools would need to have roughly 8 students per year in any given group of students being analyzed to produce accountability data.
+As a result, Vermont has set the “minimum-N” to 25 unique students for accountability purposes.
 The minimum N of 25 will be applied to all students and student groups in a consistent manner.

 A Second Tier of Accountability